project-gauntlet/gauntlet/README.md

 Gauntlet executable consists of three applications:

-- `$ path/to/gauntlet/executable server`
+- `$ path/to/gauntlet/executable --minimized`
     - Needs to be started when user logs in
 - `$ path/to/gauntlet/executable open`
-    - Expected to be run on demand using some global shortcut
+    - Expected to be run on demand using launcher or system provided global shortcut
 - `$ path/to/gauntlet/executable management`
     - Started on demand from the list of available applications (will vary depending on desktop environment or window manager chosen) or from Gauntlet itself

-Settings applications expect Server to always be running.
+Settings application expects Server to always be running.
 Recommended way of ensuring that is running Server as SystemD service.

 ###### Directories used